 5. Soil-Steel Bridge Failure – I investigated the reason a large corrugated steel culvert suddenly collapsed injuring a car driver.
 The culvert carried a highway over a stream.
 A culvert more than 10 feet in diameter in north America – in this case spanning or bridging about 22 feet, is defined as a bridge.

 I was retained two years after the accident and after the collapsed bridge had been removed and a new bridge constructed.
 Several different engineering investigations were carried out including detailed examination of photographs taken at the scene on the day of the failure – a visual assessment by remote.

 The examination established the cause quite quickly but couldn’t completely discount a hypothesis of failure put forward by the defence.
-Until a detailed topograhic survey provided additional evidence that, coupled with data from the photographs, clearly showed why the hypothisis was not valid.
+Until a detailed topographic survey provided additional evidence that, coupled with data from the photographs, clearly showed why the hypothesis was not valid.

 This was a costly forensic investigation because of the different modes of possible failure that had to be investigated and discounted and the fact the debris had been removed by the time I got there.
 At the end of the day it was the visual examination of the exposed surfaces in the photographs taken at the scene and the results of a simple topographic survey that established the cause.

 A simple visual examination of the scene of a fatal step ladder accident established that a re-enactment of the accident using stunt men was the best way to determine if a flaw in the ladder was the cause of the accident.
 The first forensic method was inexpensive, the follow-up forensic method not so much by a long shot.
 Fortunately, the case was resolved without proceeding to the costly and risky re-enactment.